-- Providing opportunities for online feedback via website and e-mail. - Ward-based community conversations. - Drop-in events in each of the Customer First Centres (White Swan Centre, Killingworth; Whitley Bay Customer First Centre, North Shields Customer First Centre and Wallsend Customer First Centre).
-These dates and times will be widely promoted. - Service-level engagement with service users or their representatives, via existing networks. - Engagement, with key stakeholders, including with business representatives, schools, young people, community and voluntary sector, trade unions. - Social media discussions - Residents Panel - Staff Panel / Communications Champions - Members via formal briefings and Cabinet and Council meetings. - NTSP Executive
+- Providing opportunities for online feedback via website and e-mail. - Four events will be organised in each of the four areas of the borough to provide the public with more in depth information and to invite them to consider the key areas and consider future options. - Service-level engagement with service users or their representatives, via existing networks. - Formal engagement, with key stakeholders, including with business representatives, schools, young people, community and voluntary sector, trade unions. - Social media discussions - Residents Panel - Staff Panel / Communications Champions - Members via formal briefings and Cabinet and Council meetings. - NTSP Executive